leavitn/EchoServer/README.md

 # EchoServer

-Basic telnet echo server implementation in elixir from: http://blog.oestrich.org/2017/07/using-ranch-with-elixir/
+Basic tcp/ip echo server implementation in elixir using ranch.

+Credit to Eric Oestrich for his tutorial: http://blog.oestrich.org/2017/07/using-ranch-with-elixir/

 To start navigate to the folder in your terminal and type the following: